 Earned content is the best kind

-The best type of content that doesn't trigger FINRA issues is earned content from unaffiliated third-parties - but the attribution is often "unfocused".
-The reason it is OK is because the publisher did not receive pre-written content and the third-party publisher was not compensated by the firm.
+The best type of content that doesn't trigger FINRA issues is earned content from unaffiliated third parties - but the attribution is often "unfocused".
+It is OK because the publisher did not receive pre-written content, and the firm did not compensate the third-party publisher.
 There is no money trail.
 This happens every day naturally.
 It's how most links happen on the internet, so what could be wrong with it?

 But the benefits of purely earned content are unfocused because the financial firm that is the subject of the content has no control over the article, its headline, the facts, or where the links from the article point.
 It's SEO - but it's unfocused SEO.
-The links could point anywhere and while any relevant and positive link is a good one, the best links go to money pages on the financial firms' website so those pages rise in search results.
+The links could point anywhere, and while any relevant and positive link is good, the best links go to money pages on the financial firms' websites, so those pages rise in search results.

 Financial services companies can leverage the best practices of third-party content publishers by releasing information strategically and in a timed manner.

 This is how it normally works: The PR departments of most financial firms create a press release and post it online as well as on the investor relations page of their site and call it a day.
 Various finance-related publications pick up the story and write about it, often linking to the press release.
 But this type of link usually doesn't do the company much good.

 But if a financial firm releases information to a specific publication first, waits for a while, and then releases the press release widely, a different set of events occur.